sh3lk/mx/website/blog/quick_intro.md

 Hence, our application code becomes more complicated and we slowly get distracted from our initial focus: application business logic.

->With Service Weaver, your focus is mostly on the application business logic.
+>With MX, your focus is mostly on the application business logic.
->Service Weaver takes care of cloud configuration and integration with the cloud
+>MX takes care of cloud configuration and integration with the cloud
 >provider.